BitsofJeremy/sd_image_processing_and_upload/readme.md

 ## Features

 - Monitors a directory for new PNG images from Stable Diffusion
-- Uses either a local LLM (via Ollama) or a remote LLM (Claude via Anthropic API) to generate story content and titles
+- Uses either a local LLM (llava-llama3 via Ollama) or a remote LLM (Claude via Anthropic API) to generate story content and titles
 - Processes images: converts PNG to JPEG, resizes, and adds a watermark
 - Uploads processed images and generated content to a Ghost blog
 - Archives processed images and associated files
+- Fallback mechanism: if the remote LLM fails, it falls back to the local LLM
+- Transparency: includes information about which LLM model was used in the blog post

 ## Prerequisites

 - Python 3.7+
 - Ghost blog instance
-- Ollama (for local LLM) or Anthropic API key (for Claude)
+- Ollama with llava-llama3 model installed (for local LLM)
+- Anthropic API key (for Claude, if using remote LLM option)

 ## Installation